100 Notable alumni of

 -

-Friedrich August von Hayek CH FBA, often referred to by his initials F. A. Hayek, was an Austrian-born British academic who contributed to political economy, political philosophy and intellectual history.
+Friedrich August von Hayek was an Austrian economist and philosopher.
+He is known for his contributions to political economy, political philosophy and intellectual history.
 Hayek shared the 1974 Nobel Memorial Prize in Economic Sciences with Gunnar Myrdal for work on money and economic fluctuations, and the interdependence of economic, social and institutional phenomena.
 His account of how prices communicate information is widely regarded as an important contribution to economics that led to him receiving the prize.
 He was a major contributor to the Austrian school of economics.

 -